Minshew, defense lead Jaguars over winless Bengals 27-17

+CINCINNATI (AP) — Jalen Ramsey wasn’t needed.
+The Jaguars’ defense had more than enough against one of the NFL’s sad-sack teams.

+Three interceptions.
+A defensive touchdown.
+A dominant performance by the line.
+All of it added up to a soothing win for Jacksonville, given the way the week had played out.

-CINCINNATI (AP) — Gardner Minshew led a fourth-quarter touchdown drive that put Jacksonville ahead to stay Sunday, and Yannick Ngakoue returned an interception 23 yards to clinch a 27-17 victory over the winless Cincinnati Bengals.
+Gardner Minshew led a fourth-quarter touchdown drive for the lead, and Yannick Ngakoue returned an interception 23 yards to clinch a 27-17 victory Sunday over the winless Cincinnati Bengals.

-The Jaguars (3-4) managed only field goals by still-perfect Josh Lambo until their rookie quarterback and their depleted defense made game-turning plays at the end.
+The Jaguars (3-4) managed only field goals by still-perfect Josh Lambo through three quarters before their rookie quarterback and their depleted defense made all the game-turning plays at the end.

+“We’re ready to keep the train rolling,” safety Ronnie Harrison, who had the final interception.

-The win capped a week in which the Jaguars traded disgruntled cornerback Jalen Ramsey to the Rams for three draft picks.
-Their defense picked off Andy Dalton three times in the fourth quarter to put it away.
+The win capped a week in which the Jaguars traded the disgruntled Ramsey to the Rams for three draft picks, a potentially disruptive move.
+Their defense responded with one of its best performances, picking off Andy Dalton three times in the fourth quarter to put it away.

-The wait goes on for first-year Bengals coach Zac Taylor, whose team fell to 0-7 for the first time in 11 years.

 Minshew was solid a week after his so-so performance in a 13-6 loss to the Saints.
 The rookie completed 15 of 32 for 255 yards, including a 2-yard touchdown pass to Keelan Cole for a 17-10 lead early in the fourth quarter.
 Minshew also scrambled for 48 yards.

-The Bengals were booed repeatedly during another inept performance.
-Cincinnati managed only 33 yards rushing — all by quarterback Andy Dalton.
-Myles Jack picked off Dalton at the Jacksonville 10 to preserve the late lead, and Ngakoue’s interception return off a floating pass put it away.
+The Bengals were booed repeatedly throughout another inept performance.
+Cincinnati managed only 33 yards rushing — all by Dalton.
+Myles Jack picked off Dalton at the Jacksonville 10 to preserve the late lead, and Ngakoue’s interception return off a floating screen pass put it away.

+When Ngakoue saw running back Giovani Bernard in the game, he figured Cincinnati was going to throw a screen pass and got in position to pick it off.

+“I noticed when (Bernard) was in the game, they were looking to pass,” Ngakoue said.
+“And when it was (Joe Mixon), they were looking to run.
+So I thought it was going to be a screen.”

-Ronnie Harrison also picked off Dalton, who was 22 of 43 for 276 yards with a touchdown.
+Dalton who was 22 of 43 for 276 yards.
 Alex Erickson provided the bulk of Cincinnati’s offense, having a career day with eight catches for 137 yards.
 He had receptions of 12, 48 and 27 yards on the Bengals’ touchdown drive late in the first half.

 Lambo was good on all four field goal tries, leaving him 18 for 18 this season.
 Leonard Fournette piled up 131 yards against the NFL’s worst run defense.
+Jacksonville ran for 216 yards overall, the third straight game Cincinnati has allowed more than 200 yards rushing.

-Cincinnati managed only 110 yards in the first half — including minus-2 rushing — but its only drive resulted in a touchdown on Dalton’s 2-yard pass to Joe Mixon for a 7-6 halftime lead.
+Cincinnati managed 110 yards in the first half — including minus-2 rushing — but its only drive resulted in a touchdown on Dalton’s 2-yard pass to Mixon for a 7-6 halftime lead.
+The Bengals’ offense hadn’t scored a first-half touchdown in the last four games.

 INJURIES